Tingliangstu/PPR-Phonon-Participation-Ratio/Calculate from PDOS/readme.md

 $$
 where *$PDOS_{i}$* is the atomic *PDOS*, and *N* is the total number of atoms involved in the calculation.
 (From top Dr. [penghua](https://github.com/hityingph/Tutorial-on-atomic-simulations/blob/main/Phonon%20Participation%20Ratios/Phonon%20Participation%20Ratios.ipynb))

-**The code is adapted from matlab for calculating the total PDOS written by Dr. [Zheyong Fan](https://github.com/brucefan1983), and I will refine the tutorial using it once I have time.**
+**The code is modified from matlab for calculating the total PDOS written by Dr. [Zheyong Fan](https://github.com/brucefan1983), and I will refine the tutorial once I have time.**

 #### If you use the code, the following citations are highly recommended.